XiaoouPan/conquer/README.md

 1. The step size of Barzilai-Borweincan gradient descent can be unbounded, or the upper bound can be user-specified.

-2. The smothing bandwidth can be specified as any positive value.
+2. The smoothing bandwidth can be specified as any positive value.
 In previous versions, it has to be bounded away from zero.

 **2022-03-24 (Version 1.3.0)**: